22 Nov 2024, by Slade Baylis

 Looking to protect all your different end-points via EDR (Endpoint Detection and Response) services - and not just relying on anti-virus software – is also going to be important for protecting your systems.
 Check out our previous With 80% of malware evading antivirus applications, signature-based protection isn’t enough anymore article for more information on this.

-Finally, making sure your systems are backed up securely is key, as implementing backups means that if your systems are ever breached, you’re not at the mercy of malicious third-parties and their “goodwill” in order to get your data back.
-Specifically, making sure your backups are configured in a way that they themselves aren’t vulnerable to attacks that look to move laterally through your infrastructure is crucial.
-If your backups aren’t isolated from the systems they’re backing up, it’s possible and even likely that they too will be compromised if one of your systems gets breached!
+Finally, making sure your systems are backed up securely is key - as implementing backups means that if your systems are ever breached, you’re not at the mercy of malicious third-parties and their “goodwill” in order to get your data back.
+Specifically, making sure your backups are configured in a way that they themselves aren’t vulnerable to attacks that look to move laterally through your infrastructure, is crucial.
+If your backups aren’t isolated from the systems they’re backing up, it’s possible (and even likely!) that these backups too will be compromised if one of your systems gets breached!

 If you’re concerned about ransomware and would like to discuss options about how to better protect your systems and data, let us know!
 We’re happy to take a look at your environments and provide specific guidance on how things can be improved.